Read time 5 minutes

 Windows 10 has an advantage over older versions as the OneDrive cloud account is synced with the computer by default in Windows 10.
 A separate node is present in the drive list using which the user can check the files and folders present in the cloud.
 You can even move the data from the other folders to the OneDrive folder directly.
 It will be synchronized automatically with OneDrive.

-Sometimes the user does not see the data present in OneDrive because it is not properly synchronized.
+Sometimes, the user cannot see the data present in OneDrive as OneDrive does not Sync with Windows 10 due to some connectivity problems.
 There are many problems that can occur, and the OneDrive node shows different icons to denote the problem.

 OneDrive Connection Error